imxrt-rs/imxrt-hal/board/README.md

 information to understand which pins are configured as LPUART TX and RX pins, which pin is the LED, etc.

-Boards may share configurations, like baud and clock rates.
+Boards may share configurations, like baud rates and timer resolutions.
 To understand those configurations, see `src/lib.rs`.

 ## Building hardware examples